CLIP-DIY: CLIP Dense Inference Yields Open-Vocabulary Semantic Segmentation For-Free: Experiments

 \subsection{Ablations}

 In this section, we perform ablation studies to validate the individual choices in the design of \NAME.

 First, we study in Tab.~\ref{tab:ablations} the impact of the different elements of our method.
 In particular, we investigate the impact of using a multi-scale mechanism and leveraging the objectness produced by the foreground/background segmenter.
 We notice that by removing our multi-scale scheme we drop results by 3.9 and 5.1 mIou pts on Pascal and COCO respectively, showing the benefit of considering patches of different sizes.
-Additionally, the largest drop is observed when removing the foreground/background saliency guidance showing the interest in combining CLIP with the current lightest model unsupervised object localization model which exploits DINO features with a single conv1x1.
+Additionally, the largest drop is observed when removing the foreground/background saliency guidance showing the effectiveness of combining CLIP with the current lightest unsupervised object localization model, FOUND.

 \paragraph{Multi-scale approach}